stex/stex.codes/about.md

 * Leading the backend team (and developing myself)
 * Keeping an architectural overview over "Lokalportal" and various side projects
 * Helping discover problems that might affect multiple teams and get them to find a common solution / keep each other in the loop regarding development.
-* Provide advice to the product owner regarding the technical feasability and time/effort of new features
+* Provide advice to the product owner regarding the technical feasibility and time/effort of new features

 While all of these roles were important for the company, it was too much for one person.
 I never felt like I did enough for each of them and felt bad e.g. for not spending enough time with the backend team when working on something across teams.